ICRAR/daliuge/docs/architecture/managers.rst

 The Node Drop Manager works mainly as a collection of sessions that are created, populated and run.
 Whenever a graph is received, it checks that it's valid before accepting it, but delays the creation of the Drops until deployment time.
-Once the Drops are created, the Node Drop Manager exposes them via Pyro to allow remote method executions on them.
+Once the Drops are created, the Node Drop Manager exposes them via a proxy to allow remote method executions on them.

 Data Island Drop Manager